liuyxpp/liuyxpp.github.io/_posts/2020-04-18-scattering-4.md

 where eq.\eqref{eq:mat2euler} is used.

-The conversions between Euler angles and Euler axis angle are implemented by converting to the rotation matrix first:
+The conversions between Euler angles and Euler axis angle are implemented by converting them to rotation matrices first:

 {% highlight julia linenos %}
 EulerAxisAngle(euler::EulerAngle) = RotationMatrix(euler) |> EulerAxisAngle
 EulerAngle(axisangle::EulerAxisAngle) = RotationMatrix(axisangle) |> EulerAngle
 {% endhighlight %}

 Strictly follow our convention developed in this post, the conversions among these three representations are lostless.
-Thus it is reasonable to define a set of conversion rules follow the [Julia guidelines](https://docs.julialang.org/en/v1/manual/conversion-and-promotion/#):
+Thus it is reasonable to define a set of conversion rules following the [Julia guidelines](https://docs.julialang.org/en/v1/manual/conversion-and-promotion/#):

 {% highlight julia linenos %}
 convert(::Type{T}, x::AbstractRotation) where {T<:AbstractRotation} = T(x)